What Is Post-Acute Withdrawal Syndrome?

 Why Does Post-Acute Withdrawal Syndrome Occur?

 Post-acute withdrawal syndrome occurs after the acute withdrawal stage and is a natural occurrence as the brain slowly returns back to normal over a period of time.
 As one’s brain chemicals begin to regulate, their post-acute withdrawal symptoms may fluctuate as the individual’s brain attempts to seek a healthy equilibrium.
 PAWS is the brain’s way of correcting chemical imbalances that it suffered from during active addiction.
-PAWS tends to occur more commonly and intensely among individuals with alcohol, Benzodiazepine, or Opioid addictions.
+PAWS tends to occur more commonly and intensely among individuals with alcohol, benzodiazepine, or opioid addictions.

 Common Drugs And Their Associated Post-Acute Withdrawal Symptoms